Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 To find best licensing program for your organization, see Compare licensing Programs.

-In Acrobat DC, there are two tracks - Continuous and Classic.
+In Acrobat, there are two tracks - Continuous and Classic.
 Download Continuous track builds.
 For more information on tracks, see Document Cloud Product Tracks.
 Once you have chosen a licensing program and the required product track, download the installer to proceed further in the deployment process.

 Download the installer based on your OS and product version.